Gantry Crane Top Beam Lift For Easy Height Adjustment

 2. Set the crane height once and leave it.
 For a few customers with gantry cranes, that seems to be a theme.

 I like the example in the image.
 The cylinders lift the gantry crane smooth and easy with air over hydraulics.
-This customer uses Air from his compressor, instead of hand pumping the jacks.
+This customer uses air from his compressor, instead of hand pumping the jacks.
 (I will point out that this method has some big stress issues if you try lifting the beam while a load is hanging from the crane.)

 Mechanical Lifting Ideas

 Using grease will make it messy, but if you do it dry, the internal threads will wear.
-Graphite is an option, but will make things black if you touch it.
+Graphite is an option, but that will make things black if you touch it.
 Pick your poison, but we recommend lubrication of some sort.
 For me, I put old bicycle inner tubes over the threads to protect the grease.

-Threaded LiftThe threaded rod is a column, so the size (diameter) you need depends on how far you need to lift.
+• The threaded rod is a column, so the size (diameter) you need depends on how far you need to lift.

-First, calculations are based on lifting 150 lbs (1/2 of the top beam weight + trolley + chain-fall), a full 3.5 feet lift, using a threaded rod (Class B7), configured like in the image.
+• First, calculations are based on lifting 150 lbs (1/2 of the top beam weight + trolley + chain-fall), a full 3.5 feet lift, using a threaded rod (Class B7), configured like in the image.
 Note this needs a pocket in the upper leg receiver (dark pink in the image) to guide the top end.

 If you try this, go up a little on one side, then some on the other side, back and forth so the top beam is not too far from horizontal.
 Better yet, a person on each side, so the top beam will rise somewhat evenly.

-CAUTION: The Pins (red in the image) are required for Crane use.
+CAUTION: The Pins (red in the image) are required for crane use.
 Use the threaded rod to lift the gantry crane top beam, then PIN IT before using the crane.

-A Better Gantry Crane Top Beam Lift
+A Winch Driven Gantry Crane Top Beam Lift

 The winches are for height adjusting only.
 Do not use the crane without the hitch pins securely in place.
 The hitch pins hold the weight that the crane lifts, not the hand winch.
 Once the pin is in, release the winch pressure, and the crane capacity is the same as defined in the crane plans.